kluchey/OMG/pages/consistent.md

-- #definition In math, consistent means "agreement" or where equations agree with each other.
+- #definition In math, consistent means one.
 Agreement means that there is one solution for both equations.
 -